zspecza/common-tags/readme.md

 ## Introduction

 `common-tags` initially started out as two template tags I'd always find myself writing - one for stripping indents, and one for trimming multiline strings down to a single line.
-In it's prime, I was an avid user of [CoffeeScript](http://coffeescript.org), which had this behaviour by default as part of it's block strings feature.
+In its prime, I was an avid user of [CoffeeScript](http://coffeescript.org), which had this behaviour by default as part of its block strings feature.
 I also started out programming in Ruby, which has a similar mechanism called Heredocs.

 Over time, I found myself needing a few more template tags to cover edge cases - ones that supported including arrays, or ones that helped to render out tiny bits of HTML not large enough to deserve their own file or an entire template engine.
 So I packaged all of these up into this module.